Sicily's Best Tour Guides

 Palermo, Monreale, Cefalù, Segesta, Erice

-Jackie has worked with, among other media, the Discovery Channel and The History Channel, and lectured university classes (from New York University, for example).
+Jackie has worked with, among other media, The Discovery Channel, and lectured university classes.
 In addition to her exceptional insights

-into the comparative Norman histories of Sicily and England, her knowledge of Palermo's Jewish history encompasses the kind of arcane
+into the histories of the Fatimids and Normans in Sicily, her knowledge of Palermo's Jewish history reflects the kind of arcane

-scholarly (original) information you won't get from other guides or the internet.
-She specializes in personalized tours as well as tours for larger groups.
-Visit her Palermo tour site for more information about her services.
+scholarly (original) research that fosters an exceptional expertise.
+Jackie specializes in personalized tours as well as tours for larger groups.
+Visit her Palermo tour site for more information.

 Francesca Lombardo (lofran07@libero.it), a native of